Are Car Accident Reports Public Record in Florida?

 - The cost of personal care

 - Mental, physical, and emotional pain and suffering

 - Decreased quality of life and loss of enjoyment of life

 An insurance company may not tell you that you could be entitled to compensation for damages.
-Check with a car accident lawyer to determine whether you have a legal claim against the at-fault driver after a Florida car accident.
+Check with a car accident attorney to determine whether you have a legal claim against the at-fault driver after a Florida car accident.